DUKE GEOLOGICAL LABORATORY

 Dr. Merguerian spoke on his field work and analysis of southern New York City.
 Drill core examined from over two dozen separate locations south of Canal Street in Manhattan over the past three years have been fruitful in affording surface mapping from areas of natural exposures north of 59th Street.
 In this southern area of rare surface exposure, drill core and other forms of subsurface information prevail.
 They indicate that the region is underlain by internally sheared units of the Walloomsac, Manhattan, and Hartland formations together with sheared slivers of serpentinite and foliated granitoid rock.

-This work supports the contention that the venerable Manhattan Schist formation actually consists of three schistose units, now mapped as the Hartland, Manhattan, and Walloomsac formations.
+This work supports his contention that the venerable Manhattan Schist formation actually consists of three schistose units, now mapped as the Hartland, Manhattan, and Walloomsac formations.
 These coeval lithostratigraphic units have different paleogeographic origins.
 In addition, a newly discovered belt of schistose and calcareous rocks appears south of Canal Street in NYC in two separate along strike areas near the World Trade Center site and also reappears across town near the Brooklyn Bridge.
 Exposed as a result of new construction efforts, the duplication of hitherto unrecognized Walloomsac rocks on either side of southern Manhattan suggests repetition by folding and/or faulting.

 26 September 2006